 Making Kuih Kapit requires a certain amount of multi-tasking.
 The "chief" cook juggles several tasks at one time – minding the fire, flipping the moulds, mixing and pouring the batter, cooking each piece to a perfect golden brown colour, then trimming the run-offs.

 The assistants, on the other hand, have to quickly fold the Kuih Kapit into halves and then again into quarters, each representing a Chinese fan, while it is still hot and pliable.
-These works of art, once cooled, are then arranging neatly in air-tight containers.
+These works of art, once cooled, are then arranged neatly in air-tight containers.